What Is A Carburetor? Its Function and How It Works

 How A Carburetor Works

 Carburetors differ greatly in terms of complexity and design.
 The most basic one is a horizontal fuel pipe connected to a massive vertical air pipe above the engine cylinders.
-As air speeds through the narrow bend in the middle of the pipe, its pressure decreases.
-This kinked part is known as a venturi.
-Through the side fuel pipe, the air is drawn in by the sucking effect of the lowering pressure of the air.

 There are two swiveling carburetor valves above and below the venturi.
-The choke valve at the top is in charge of controlling airflow.
-The venturi takes in more fuel, and the engine gets a fuel-rich mixture when the choke is closed.
-That helps when the engine is cold, starting slowly, and running slowly.
-The throttle valve is under the venturi.
+The choke valve at the top is responsible for controlling airflow.
+When the engine receives a fuel-rich mixture, the venturi absorbs more fuel.

-As the throttle is opened wider, more air is forced into the carburetor, causing it to draw fuel in from the side pipe.
-The engine produces more power and accelerates with more fuel and air.
-This is the reason a car accelerates when the throttle is opened; it works similarly to blowing on a campfire to increase the oxygen and speed up the burning process.
+This phenomenon is the reason a car accelerates when the throttle is opened; it works similarly to blowing on a campfire to increase the oxygen and speed up the burning process.
 In cars and motorcycles, the throttle is connected to the accelerator pedal or handlebar.

 Carburetor Video